Mechanical energy: General

-Energy is a scalar quantity and the mechanical energy of a system is the sum of the potential energy (which is measured by the position of the parts of the system) and the kinetic energy (which is also called the energy of motion):
+Energy is a scalar quantity, and the mechanical energy of a system is the sum of the potential energy (which is measured by the position of the parts of the system) and the kinetic energy (which is also called the energy of motion):

 The potential energy, U, depends on the position of an object subjected to gravity or some other conservative force.
 The gravitational potential energy of an object is equal to the weight W of the object multiplied by the height h of the object's center of gravity relative to an arbitrary datum:

-The potential energy of an object can be defined as the object's ability to do work and is increased as the object is moved in the opposite direction of the direction of the force.
+Potential energy is the energy stored in an object due to its position relative to a conservative force field, such as gravity or a spring.
+It increases when work is done against the force—meaning when the object is moved in the direction opposite to that of the force.
 If F represents the conservative force and x the position, the potential energy of the force between the two positions x1 and x2 is defined as the negative integral of F from x1 to x2: